JoseRoca/WinFBX2/docs/String Management/CRegExp Class.md

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "The contests will be in January, July and November"
+DIM dwsText AS DWSTRING = "The contests will be in January, July and November"
 pRegExp.Pattern = $"\b(january|february|march|april|may|june|july|" & _
     $"august|september|october|november|december)\b"
 pRegExp.IgnoreCase = TRUE
 pRegExp.Global = TRUE
-IF pRegExp.Execute(cbsText) THEN
+IF pRegExp.Execute(dwsText) THEN
    FOR i AS LONG = 0 TO pRegExp.MatchesCount - 1
       PRINT pRegExp.MatchValue(i)
    NEXT
-END IFOutput:
+END IF
+' Output:
-January
+' January
-July
+' July
-November
+' November
 ```

 Extracts a quoted string.

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "29:Sep:2017 ""This is an Example!"""
+DIM dwsText AS DWSTRING = "29:Sep:2017 ""This is an Example!"""
 pRegExp.Pattern = """.*?"""
 pRegExp.IgnoreCase = TRUE
 pRegExp.Global = TRUE
-IF pRegExp.Execute(cbsText) THEN PRINT pRegExp.MatchValue
+IF pRegExp.Execute(dwsText) THEN PRINT pRegExp.MatchValue
-Output:
+' Output:
-"This is an Example!"
+' "This is an Example!"
 ```

 Extracts all the alphabetic words.

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "29:Sep:2017 ""This is an Example!"""
+DIM dwsText AS DWSTRING = "29:Sep:2017 ""This is an Example!"""
 pRegExp.Pattern = "(?:[a-z][a-z]+)"
 pRegExp.IgnoreCase = TRUE
 pRegExp.Global = TRUE
-IF pRegExp.Execute(cbsText) THEN
+IF pRegExp.Execute(dwsText) THEN
    FOR i AS LONG = 0 TO pRegExp.MatchesCount - 1
       PRINT pRegExp.MatchValue(i)
    NEXT
 END IF
-Output:
+' Output:
-Sep
+' Sep
-This
+' This
-is
+' is
-an
+' an
-Example
+' Example
 ```

 Extracts the year.

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "29:Sep:2017 ""This is an Example!"""
+DIM dwsText AS DWSTRING = "29:Sep:2017 ""This is an Example!"""
 pRegExp.Pattern = $"((?:(?:[1]{1}\d{1}\d{1}\d{1})|(?:[2]{1}\d{3})))(?![\d])"
-IF pRegExp.Execute(cbsText) THEN
+IF pRegExp.Execute(dwsText) THEN
    PRINT pRegExp.MatchValue
 END IF
-Output:
+' Output:
-2017
+' 2017
 ```

 Extracts integers.

 ```
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "29:Sep:2017 ""This is an Example!"""
+DIM dwsText AS DWSTRING = "29:Sep:2017 ""This is an Example!"""
 pRegExp.Pattern = $"(\d+)"
 pRegExp.Global = TRUE
-IF pRegExp.Execute(cbsText) THEN
+IF pRegExp.Execute(dwsText) THEN
    FOR i AS LONG = 0 TO pRegExp.MatchesCount
       PRINT pRegExp.MatchValue(i)
    NEXT
 END IF
-Output:
+' Output:
-29
+' 29
-2017
+' 2017
 ```

 Extracts text between parentheses.

 ```
-DIM pRegExp AS CRegExp
 ' // extract the first match
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "blah blah (text beween parentheses) blah blah"
+DIM dwsText AS DWSTRING = "blah blah (text beween parentheses) blah blah"
 pRegExp.Pattern = $"([^(]*?)(?=\))"
-DIM cbs AS CBSTR = pRegExp.Extract(cbsText)
+DIM dws AS DWSTRING = pRegExp.Extract(dwsText)
-PRINT cbs
+PRINT dws
 ```
 ```
-DIM pRegExp AS CRegExp
 ' // extract the first match after the 11th position
 DIM pRegExp AS CRegExp
-DIM cbsText AS CBSTR = "blah (xxx) blah (text beween parentheses) blah blah"
+DIM dwsText AS DWSTRING = "blah (xxx) blah (text beween parentheses) blah blah"
 pRegExp.Pattern = $"([^(]*?)(?=\))"
-DIM cbs AS CBSTR = pRegExp.Extract(15, cbsText)
+DIM dws AS DWSTRING = pRegExp.Extract(11, dwsText)
-PRINT cbs
+PRINT dws
 ```
 ```
 Output: